-Joseph: You honestly expect me to believe you’re pregnant, but still a virgin?
-I know you insist on calling yourself ‘The Virgin Mary’ – which is getting really embarrassing for me by the way – but this is taking the piss.
+Joseph: You honestly expect me to believe that you’re pregnant, but still a virgin?
+I know you insist on calling yourself ‘The Virgin Mary’ – which is getting really embarrassing by the way – but this is taking the piss.

 Narrator: With that, Joseph collected his tools, and stormed out of the door.
 But that very same evening, Joseph had a dream about Mary being pregnant, and he was told they would have to travel to Bethlehem for the birth.

 Act III – The Morning After The Morning After

 Joseph: Look, I apologise.
 I know you’re pregnant with the son of God.